Peru - Birding and Machu Picchu

 Manu Biosphere Reserve

 This is a huge, unspoilt area, much of which is still unexplored, encompassing virtually the entire watershed of the Manú River, from the sources of its tributaries high in the Andes, to its emptying into the Madre de Dios River.
 Conserved originally by its inaccessibility, the park was recognised by UNESCO in 1977 as a Biosphere Reserve and in 1987 was pronounced a World Heritage Site.
 It is the largest National Park in Peru, covering several ecological zones ranging from 150m - 4200m, and enjoying one of highest levels of biodiversity of any park in the world.
 The reserve is a landmark destination for birdwatchers, with more than 1000 species recorded.
 Permanent human habitation is restricted to several small communities of the Matsigenga Amazonian tribal nation, largely along the Manú river or one of its main tributaries.
-Several protected areas adjoining the park allow mixed use including tourism, and on this holiday we visit some of these places to see a huge variety of Manu bird specialities.
+Several protected areas adjoining the park allow mixed use including tourism, and on this holiday we visit the Puna grasslands above 3000m and the cloud forests between 1500m and 2900m, both of these places offering a huge variety of Manu bird specialities to see.

 We spend the day birding around the lodge, mostly along the road.
 We drive briefly to explore the forested areas bellow and above the lodge looking for birds including White-browed Conebil, Blue-backed Conebil, Golden-Collared Tanager, Three-striped Hemispingus, Plush-capped Finch, and more.
 Overnight Wayqecha Lodge.

 Day 9: Thur 25 October Wayqecha - Cock-of-the-Rock Lodge (COTR)